 In December 2022, the Company entered into subscription agreements or unit subscription agreements with certain accredited and institutional investors in privately negotiated transactions (the "December Purchasers") as part of a private placement (the "December Private Placement") exempt from registration under the Securities Act of 1933, as amended.
 Pursuant to these agreements, the Company issued for an aggregate purchase price of \$6.7 million (i) 16,850,000 shares of Common Stock at a purchase price of \$0.40 per share of Common Stock and (ii) 11,250,000 warrants (the "December Warrants") exercisable for 8,750,000 shares of Common Stock, at an exercise price equal to \$0.40 per share of Common Stock.
 The December Warrants became exercisable on January 16, 2023 and expired on January 31, 2023.
 In connection with the issuance of the December Warrants, the Company and the December Purchasers entered into a Registration Rights Agreement, pursuant to which the Company agreed to provide customary shelf and piggyback registration rights to the December Purchasers with respect to the shares of Common Stock underlying the December Warrants.
-The Company allocated the proceeds between the Common Stock and the December Warrants based on the relative fair values of the financial instruments, with \$5.4 million allocated to the Common 50% of the December Warrants accretical for proceeds of \$1.8 million while the remaining 50% of the December Warrants expired.
-In January 2023, 50% of the December Warrants were exercised for proceeds of \$1.8 million while the remaining 50% of the December Purchasers pursuant to which such December Purchasers pursuant to which exempt from registration under Section 4(a)(2) and/or Regulation D under the Securities Act for an aggregate purchase price of \$1.8 million (the "January Private Placement").
+The Company allocated the proceeds between the Common Stock and the December Warrants based on the relative fair values of the financial instruments, with \$5.4 million allocated to the Common Stock and \$1.3 million allocated to the December Warrants.
+In January 2023,50% of the December Warrants were exercised for proceeds of \$1.8 million while the remaining 50% of the December Warrants expired.
+In January 2023, the Company entered into additional subscription agreements with certain December Purchasers pursuant to which such December Purchasers purchased from the Company shares of Common Stock, in private placement transactions exempt from registration under Section 4(a)(2) and/or Regulation D under the Securities Act for an aggregate purchase price of \$.8 million (the "January Private Placement").
 The January Private Placement effectively replaced the then 50% unexercised December Warrants at the same purchase price of \$0.40 per share of Common Stock.
 The closing of the January Private Placement was subject to certain conditions, including the completion of a \$30 million equity capital raise by the Company, which may have been unilaterally waived by the December Purchasers, and the receipt of shareholder approval of an increase to issued and unauthorized shares of Common Stock.
 Pursuant to these Common Stock subscription agreements, the Company agreed to provide customary registration rights to the certain December Purchasers.
 These Common Stock subscription agreements contain customary representations, warranties, covenants and are subject to customary closing conditions and termination rights.
 The funds pursuant to the additional subscription agreements were received during the three months ended March 31, 2023 and the shares of Common Stock were issued in April 2023.